Frequently Asked Questions

 What deadlines do we have to meet? ↑

-We recommend you verify, by April 30, that the FAFSA you submitted has been received by HSU from the office of Federal Student Aid.
+We recommend you check regularly for requested documents.
 You may do this by logging in to myHumboldt.
 If we have received your FAFSA, you will be able to view either outstanding document requirements on your "To Do List," or view your award via the "View Financial Aid" link.
 You may use this site to monitor your HSU aid application, including aid status, requested documents and awards.

 If you miss these priority deadlines, you are further down the financial aid recipient line.
 This does not make you ineligible for aid, but can reduce your overall award package as limited funds are exhausted early.
 Early filers, and those who provide requested verification documents speedily, receive award offers more quickly.
 This provides the family with more time to make necessary decisions and financial plans.